What's Wrong with This Picture? (Van Morrison album)

 What's Wrong with This Picture? is the thirtieth studio album by Northern Irish singer-songwriter Van Morrison, released on 21 October 2003 by Blue Note Records.

 The album received a Grammy Awards nomination for Morrison in the "Best Contemporary Blues Album" category.
-Two songs from the album charted on the Billboard Triple A Songs: "Once in a Blue Moon" (#16) and "Evening in June" (#20).
+Two singles from the album were released and charted on the Billboard Adult Alternative Airplay: "Once in a Blue Moon" (#16) and "Evening in June" (#20).

 Track listing

 All songs by Van Morrison, unless noted otherwise.